polca/pathways/README.md

 ## Usage

 ``pathways`` is a Python package, and can be used in Python scripts or in a Python interpreter.
-It is also a command-line tool, and can be used in a terminal.

 ### Python